Research Support Fund

 - The RSF continued to support the commercialization and knowledge transfer function of the Office of Research Services.
 The RSF contributed to ongoing professional development of research administration personnel.

-- During the past year, a significant portion of the funds were used to support the acquisition of library holdings.
-These would not have been able to have been acquired within the fund.
+- During the past several years, a portion of the funds were used to support the acquisition of library holdings.
+These would not have been able to have been acquired without the fund.

 Distribution of RSF funds across the five expenditure categories in 2019-20: